sjexpos/ecomm-gateway/README.md

 ![](docs/images/arch-gateway.png)

-This microservice is responsible for ...
+This component is responsible for implement the entrypoint for each backend for frontend service.
+It adds request rate limit per user and unified authorization/authentication.

 ```mermaid
 zenuml